artur-gramacki/Epileptic-Seizure-Detection/README.md

 This is the Electronic Supplements for the paper
 **A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals**

-*Artur Gramacki & Jarosław Gramacki*
+by *Artur Gramacki & Jarosław Gramacki*

 Emails:  a.gramacki@issi.uz.zgora.pl, j.gramacki@ck.uz.zgora.pl

+Paper details: available soon

 # A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals